eugeneli/Firefox-TUF/DM_TUF/README.txt

 The Firefox_bin directory contains the base binaries for firefox under ubuntu and windows.
 They need to be installed prior to attempting updates.

+The Endless Data Program directory contains the program that causes firefox to eat up memory and suffer an endless data attack.

+Tuf Fixes contains instructions on updating TUF tools for the current version.
+If the tools change, then the local fixes in the specified files must be applied.